petrikreus/comp-se-200-assignment/test_report.md

 This documents contains a report of the testing process for the utility library of the front-end of the E-Commerce Store application.
 The aim of this document is to give a thorough description of what was tested, how the tests were run and what were the results.
-Additionally, some things were missing from the plan and are described here for the sake of clarity.

 The report begins with a description of the target of the testing and a list of issue categorization in Section 2.
 Next, section 3 gives an overview of the tests and the GitHub Actions workflow, in addition to instructions of how